 The main interview programmes begin a week after the Main exam results are announced.
 The programme consists of 4 classes, 2 Mock interviews and a personal sitting session.

-A candidate can opt to join all the interview programme or opt for any one depending on his interview date scheduled by the UPSC.
+A candidate can opt to join the entire interview programme or opt for any one depending on his interview date scheduled by the UPSC.